Tasmanian Alcohol Action Framework 2010-2015 – Rising Above the Influence

 Brewers Association of Australia and New Zealand

 A synopsis of the matters raised in submissions has been developed.
 It provides a summary of the issues and responses rather than an analysis of the issues.

 Submissions will be developed into a second paper that will include proposed amendments to the Act or in administrative changes in the way the Act is applied.
-This paper will be made available on this website during March/April 2014 and interested parties will be invited to comment.
+This paper will be made available on this website during May 2014 and interested parties will be invited to comment.